 - proposed activities that may not require a permit.

-Owners of a place or object subject to an Executive Director recommendation have an obligations to ensure that the place/object is protected prior to the Heritage Council making a decision about whether it should be included in the Register:
+Owners of a place or object subject to an Executive Director recommendation have obligations (DOCX, 460.9 KB) to ensure that the place/object is protected prior to the Heritage Council making a decision about whether it should be included in the Register.

-Before you complete a nomination form ask yourself these questions.
+Before you complete a nomination form ask yourself the questions below.
 If you answer yes to any of them you'll probably need to look at other protections for the place or object:

 The Heritage Register is reserved for places and objects which are considered to be important to Victoria as a whole.